tum-esm/hermes/sensor/README.md

+## Code location on the Raspi

-On the sensor the codebase layout will look like this:
+On the sensor, the codebase layout will look like this:

 ```bash
 📁 Documents